Teaming Up to Drive Wine Drinkers Into the Heart of Willamette

 Season One Begins

-Together, the two organizations started the process of transferring the paper passport of the past to Bandwango’s digital platform in 2020.
+Together, Visit Corvallis and the Heart of Willamette Winery Association started the process of transferring the paper passport of the past to Bandwango’s digital platform in 2020.
 This proved to be even more timely when COVID-19 changed the way tasting rooms could operate throughout Oregon.

 Bandwango provided flexibility that paper passports couldn’t offer, with messaging capabilities that could let passholders know of changing precautions and openings and closings nearby.